dnbaker/dashing2/README.md

 by setting opts.cssize_ > 0.

 ProbMinHash is usually significantly (20x++) faster than BagMinHash, although multiset jaccard may be more appropriate for some problems.

-### On deck

-#### Build LSH table
-Depending on whether signatures have been generated for sketches, or whether full k-mer/m-mer sets have been generated, build an LSH index over the data.

-If items have been sketched, this is a very simple LSH table which works quite well.
-If items have been converted into an k-mer/m-mer set, the register table has been filled with the "bottom-k" hashes, over which a simple LSH table is built, but it is weak due to the dependence between the hash registers.

-#### Set up distance queries
-Provide the all-pairs distance estimation code

-Provide top-k/threshold-based nearest neighbor list code, augmented by LSH
-    -- Can feed this in to spectral clusterers; the easier/faster I can make that, the more easily the tool will run end-to-end.

-Provide de-dup/landmark selection code.
-    This is going to be based on importance sampling, Varadarajan-Xu style